maeklong/maeklong.github.io/Juniper/JNCDA.md

 + The power redundancy requirements are not met as the single source of power could fail and the network devices will not stay powered on.
 + The redundant power supplies should be plugged into separate power sources.
 + **Feedback : Redundant power supplies should always be plugged into separate power sources.
 If both power supplies are plugged into the same power source, then the failure of the power source will bring down the network device.**
++ when redundant power sources are present on site
++ when a two-device HA solution is not possible
++ **Feedback : You should use redundant power supplies whenever possible.
+You should make sure that there are redundant power sources on site, plugging redundant power supplies into the same power source doesn't help much if that single power source fails.
+When a two-device HA solution is not possible due to costs or complexity, redundant power supplies can provide some guarantee against device failure.
+Note that the SRX320 supports only one power supply.**

 ### VRRP
 + open standards protocol